Skip to main content

 • GCE A Level AAB-BBB, including either Applied Science, Biology, Chemistry, Environmental Science, Maths, Human Biology, Psychology, Sport Science, Sport Studies, Sociology, Physics, or PE.

-• BTEC Level 3 Diploma DM in Applied Science, Sport, Sport and Physical Activity or Sport and Exercise Science with an A Level at grade B in any subject.
+• BTEC Level 3 National Diploma DM in Applied Science, Applied Human Biology, Applied Psychology, Health and Social Care, or most variations of Sport AND an A Level grade B in any subject.

-• BTEC Level 3 Subsidiary Diploma Distinction in Applied Science, Sport, Sport and Physical Education with two A Levels at grades BC.
+• BTEC Level 3 National Extended Certificate Distinction in Applied Science, Applied Human Biology, Applied Psychology, Health and Social Care, or most variations of Sport AND two A Levels at grades BC.

 • International Baccalaureate Diploma 30 points including 5 at Higher Level in one of the following subjects: Biology, Chemistry, Environmental Science, Maths, Physics, Human Biology, Psychology, Sport Science, Sociology or PE.
 GCSE English equivalent Standard Level 5 or Higher Level 4 and Mathematics Standard Level 4 or Higher Level 4

-• Obtain a minimum of 120 UCAS tariff points in the Access to HE Diploma in Bioscience, Health, Forensic Science, Nutrition, Psychology, Science or Sport course with 45 credits at Level 3.
+• Obtain a minimum of 120 UCAS tariff points in the Access to HE Diploma in Bioscience, Health, Health and Human Science, Forensic Science, Nutrition, Psychology, Science or Sport with 45 credits at Level 3.

 Five GCSEs at grade C or grade 4 or above are also required, including English Language and Maths.